American Homes 4 Rent Q2 2025 Earnings Call Transcript

 Operator

 Thank you.
-Our next question comes from the line of Jamie Feldman with Wells Fargo.
+Our next question comes to the line of Jamie Feldman with Wells Fargo.
 Please proceed.

 Jamie Feldman